nirgn975/portfolio/content/posts/2020/chapter-2-simple-twitter.md

 - We don't want to `pin` tweets.
 - We don't do `Trends`.
 - We don't suggest new people to follow.
 - We don't plan to scale for 1 billion users, not even close to that.
-We'll think about performance but it's not the purpose of this book, so don't get distracted.
+We'll think about performance but it's not the purpose of this series, so don't get distracted.

-I think we have a good set of features, let's plan our architecture and database in the next chapter.
+I think we have a good set of features, let's plan our architecture and database next.

 &nbsp;

-## 2. Architecture
+## 2. High Level Architecture

 The next step we need to do is to plan our architecture.
-The first thing I decide is to use as much SASS I can.
+The first thing I decide is to use as much SASS as I can.
 The reasons are:

 - I'm a one man show here and I can't do everything alone.
-- Most of the times it's better to pay to experts to do what they're do best, and do not get distracted from our product.
+- Most of the time it's better to pay to experts to do what they're do best, and do not get distracted from our product.
-- This book needs to end sometime, it cannot cover all the things.
+- This series needs to end sometime, it cannot cover all the things.

 So, we're not going to host our website ourselves, we'll need [Google Cloud Platform](https://console.cloud.google.com/) (GCP for short).
 If it's your first time on their platform they're offer a credit worth $300, so just use your gmail and don't worry about payment, if you're already used your credit, you have 3 options: